django/deps/final/0018-technical-governance-6x.rst

 If the statement is found to be accurate and correct the DSF Board shall inform the Steering Council of the breach and provide 2 weeks to rectify said breach.
-If the Steering Council fails to rectify the breach in the time allotted, a new Steering Council election will be triggered.
+If the Steering Council fails to rectify the breach to the Board in the time allotted, a new Steering Council election will be triggered.
 Current members of the Steering Council may run in the new election.